 As robots slide into the tight air gap between the rotor and stator, they record a video of the stator bore surface and the rotor body surface to look for signs of deterioration, such as delamination of the core packets, and check for signs of contamination.
 They also detect stator-core short circuits which, if undetected and not corrected, can lead to core burning and the need for costly, time-consuming repairs.
 Robots’ wedge-tightness probe flags the necessary fix of stator slot wedges.
 The scanning of retaining rings will allow the detection of stress corrosion cracking on inner and outer surfaces.

 The health check of a stator core is a routine test carried out during rotor-out inspections.
-If conventional testing methods like ELCID and HVRF tests are commonly used, they can be long to carry out, with safety challenges and costly logistics, sometimes with challenging data to read (defects detection and localization).
+Common testing methods like ELCID and HVRF tests can take long to carry out, adding safety challenges, costly logistics, and sometimes with challenging data (defects-detection and localization).